 Under each plan, the Fund pays Distributors or others for the expenses of activities that are primarily intended to sell shares of the class.
 These expenses also may include service fees paid to securities dealers or others who have executed a servicing agreement with the Fund, Distributors or its affiliates and who provide service or account maintenance to shareholders (service fees); and the expenses of printing prospectuses and reports used for sales purposes, of marketing support and of preparing and distributing sales literature and advertisements.
 Together, these expenses, including the service fees, are "eligible expenses."
-The 12b-1 fees charged to each class are based only on the fees attributable to that particular class.
+The 12b-1 fees charged to each class are based only on the fees attributable to that particular class and are calculated, as a percentage of such class' net assets, over the 12-month period of February 1 through January 31.
+Because this 12-month period may not match the Fund's fiscal year, the amount, as a percentage of a class' net assets, for the Fund's fiscal year may vary from the amount stated under the applicable plan, but will never exceed that amount during the 12-month period of February 1 through January 31.

 The Class A, B and C plans.
-The Fund may pay up to 0.10% per year of Class A's average daily net assets.
+The Fund may pay up to 0.15% per year of Class A's average daily net assets (although each Fund is currently only reimbursing up to 0.10%).

-The Fund pays Distributors up to 0.65% per year of Class C's average daily net assets, out of which 0.15% may be paid for services to the shareholders (service fees).
+The California High Yield Fund pays Distributors up to 0.65% per year of Class C's average daily net assets, out of which 0.15% may be paid for services to the shareholders (service fees).
 The Class C plan also may be used to pay Distributors for advancing commissions to securities dealers with respect to the initial sale of Class C shares.